 The gardens are kept in perfect condition and are a visual treat.
 There is plenty of space to relax under the shady trees and by the lakeside.
 There are also cafés and restaurants for refreshments and meals.
 The Goodman Building is the headquarters for the parks management.
 The park also has a shop called Diggers Garden Shop where one can purchase seeds and gardening equipment.

-Adelaide Botanic Garden Information
+Adelaide Botanic Garden Travel Tips

 - Guided walks are cancelled when the forecast temperature is 36 degrees or above.